Spring Forward With UOA! Request an Appointment.

 • Ice bags or ice cooling machine

 Physical therapy exercises will also begin immediately after surgery, as they are critical to the success of the procedure.
-Current physical therapy protocols for ACL reconstruction use an accelerated course of rigorous exercises.
-The goal after ACL reconstruction is to reduce knee swelling, regaining full range of motion, muscle strengthening and maintaining mobility of the kneecap.
+The current ACL reconstruction protocol for physical therapy involves an accelerated course of rigorous exercises.
+The goal after ACL reconstruction is to reduce knee swelling, regain full range of motion, strengthen muscles, and maintain mobility of the kneecap.

 ACL Surgery Recovery Time